v-a-s-a/pgrn-seq/README.md

 # PGRNseq Project

 # Repository for all source code and documentation for the PGRNseq analysis.
-We use [knitr](http://yihui.name/knitr/) to run the analysis and generate a report.
+We use [knitr](http://yihui.name/knitr/) to run the analysis and generate data and analysis reports.

 ## Report generation: